Richard Buxton (botanist)

 Richard Buxton aged 65, daguerreotype by John Benjamin Dancer (Note: Buxton was very reluctant to have his photograph taken but was "entrapped one morning after breakfast" by Edward Binney and John Benjamin Dancer.
 According to an article in the Manchester Guardian on 9 April 1877 the portrait was "not as good as might have been desired, but that arose from Buxton's repugnance to face the camera".)

-Richard Buxton (15 January 1785 – 2 January 1865) (Note: Buxton wrote in his botanical guide that he was born on 15 January 1786 but his baptismal record at the Church of St Mary the virgin, Prestwich shows that he was baptised on the 20th January 1785.) was a British shoemaker and amateur botanist.
+Richard Buxton (15 January 1785 – 2 January 1865) (Note: Buxton wrote in his botanical guide that he was born on 15 January 1786 but his baptismal record at the Church of St Mary the virgin, Prestwich shows that he was baptised on 20 January 1785.) was a British shoemaker and amateur botanist.
 Born in Prestwich, Lancashire, to a family who lived in humble circumstances, he taught himself to read, and learned the basic principles of botany.
 Although living as a pauper for most of his life, in 1849 he published A Botanical Guide to the Flowering Plants, Ferns, Mosses and Algæ, Found Indigenous Within Sixteen Miles of Manchester, which became one of the standard texts on the flora then commonly found in the Manchester area.
 According to his obituary in the Journal of Botany, British and Foreign, Buxton was one of "nature's gentlemen" and "his true and correct pronunciation of scientific terms have caused many who heard him to believe he was an accomplished classical scholar".
 He was acknowledged by the geologist Edward William Binney as "the most profound thinker of his class".